Cultural heritage: Ethics and rationale

 Objects are a part of the study of human history because they provide a concrete basis for ideas, and can validate them.
 Their preservation demonstrates a recognition of the necessity of the past and of the things that tell its story.
 In The Past is a Foreign Country, David Lowenthal observes that preserved objects also validate memories.
 While digital acquisition techniques can provide a technological solution that is able to acquire the shape and the appearance of artifacts with unprecedented precision in human history, the actuality of the object, as opposed to a reproduction, draws people in and gives them a literal way of touching the past.
 This poses a danger as places and things are damaged by the hands of tourists, the light required to display them, and other risks of making an object known and available.
 The reality of this risk reinforces the fact that all artifacts are in a constant state of chemical transformation so that what is considered to be preserved is actually changing – it is never as it once was.
 Similarly changing is the value each generation may place on the past and on the artifacts that link it to the past.
+Cultural heritage is addressed not only through preservation and conservation practices, but also through policy, governance, and Cultural Planning frameworks at the municipal and regional level.